How Our Household Composting System Works

 Step-by-Step: How the System Works

-1. You Save Your Food Scraps at Home
+1. Food Scraps Are Collected at Home

-As a member, you collect food waste using:
+Households collect food waste using:

 -

-A clean, sealable bucket
+a clean, sealable 20-litre bucket

 -